Magnetar emergence in a peculiar gamma-ray burst from a compact star merger: Methods

 We then proceed with the fitting of the LEIA S-II spectra.
 The obtained results for the photon index ($\Gamma_{\rm ph}$), normalization, and the corresponding fitting statistic are presented in Extended Data Table \ref{tab:leia_spec_fit}.
-By employing a redshift of $z = 0.065$, we further calculated the unabsorbed flux (Fig. \ref{fig:sed}a) and determined the luminosity for each S-II spectrum (Fig. \ref{fig:magnetar}a,b).
-Additionally, we cross-validated our findings by analyzing spectra with higher photon statistics, specifically 200 photons per time bin, and found that the alternate spectra yielded consistent results in our analysis.
+By employing a redshift of $z = 0.065$, we further calculated the unabsorbed flux (Fig. \ref{fig:sed}a) and determined the luminosity for each S-II spectrum (Fig. \ref{fig:magnetar}a and \ref{fig:magnetar}b).
+Additionally, we cross-validated our findings by analyzing spectra with higher photon statistics (S-III), and found that the alternate spectra yielded consistent results in our analysis.
 We also perform a spectral fit to the time-averaged spectrum during the whole observation interval of S-II, and the derived power-law index ($\alpha = -\Gamma_{\rm ph}$) is shown in Table \ref{tab:obs_prob}.
-Finally, the LEIA S-III spectra are employed for SED analysis.
+Finally, the LEIA S-III spectra are employed for spectral energy distribution analysis.

 \textbf{GECAM spectral fitting}.
-We conduct a thorough time-resolved and time-integrated spectral analysis using the data from the GRD04 and GRD01 of GECAM-B, as well as the GRD01 of GECAM-C. Each GRD detector has two independent readout channels, namely, high gain (HG) and low gain (LG).
+We conduct a thorough time-resolved and time-integrated spectral analysis using the data from the GRD04, GRD01 and GRD05 of GECAM-B, as well as the GRD01 of GECAM-C. Each GRD detector has two independent readout channels, namely, high gain (HG) and low gain (LG).
 We utilize both the high and low gain data of the GECAM-B detectors with effective energy ranges of 40--350 and 700--6000 keV, respectively.
-Additionally, we only used the high gain data of the GECAM-C detector with an effective energy range of 15--100 keV but ignored the channels within 35--42 keV around the Iodine K-edge at 38.9 keV.
-We employ three distinct time segmentation methods over the time interval of 0--140 s:
+Additionally, we only use the high gain data of the GECAM-C detector with an effective energy range of 15--100 keV but ignored the channels within 35--42 keV around the Iodine K-edge at 38.9 keV.
+We employ three distinct time segmentation methods to extract GECAM spectra:

-\begin{itemize} \item GECAM S-I: the entire time interval is treated as a single time slice for time-integrated spectral analysis; \item GECAM S-II: the time interval is divided into 99 time slices with sufficient spectral resolutions and approximately equal signal-to-noise levels; \item GECAM S-III: the time interval is partitioned into ten time slices to match the time division of LEIA spectra for comparison and joint fitting. \end{itemize}
+\begin{itemize} \item GECAM S-I: the time interval of 1.6--43.2 s, in which 5\% and 95\% of the total net photons accumulate, is utilized as a single time slice for conducting time-integrated spectral analysis; \item GECAM S-II: the time interval of 0--147 s is divided into 99 time slices with sufficient photon counts and approximately equal signal-to-noise levels to study the spectral evolution; \item GECAM S-III: the time interval of 0--147 s is partitioned to match the time division of LEIA S-III for studying the spectral energy distributions.
+However, to ensure that there is at least five net photons per detector channel on average, we merge two bins, namely 91--113 s and 113--147 s, into a single bin.
+Consequently, the time interval of 0--147 s is divided into ten time slices. \end{itemize}